BOOK PROPOSAL

 Book Description

 “Coming Up for Air” delves into the close relationship between caregivers and their care recipients.
 At the same time, the expressive illustrations and overall design make the volume an artbook.
-Stryk’s writing is clear and straightforward, effectively capturing both small and significant struggles, joys, and even humor that emerge in this context.
-She explores the deep emotions tied to the challenges of illness, providing insight into the human aspects of medicine and the realities of recovery.
-Through the character of the turtle, Stryk pays tribute to the wonders of the world and our unique role as observers.
-For all these reasons, this book is likely to appeal to a diverse range of readers.
+Stryk’s writing is clear and direct, effectively capturing the struggle, pain, joy, and even humor of her new circumstance.
+She explores the profound emotions tied to the challenges of illness while offering insight into the human aspects of medicine and the realities of recovery.
+Through the turtle character, Stryk pays tribute to the wonders of the world and our unique role as observers.
+For all these reasons, this book is likely to attract a diverse range of readers.

 PDF of manuscript:

-Coming Up For Air_Stryk_ [To view the PDF in a two-page spread so that the prose narrative corresponds to the relevant illustration, the manuscript must be downloaded.]
+Coming Up For Air_Stryk_02-26-2025 [To view the PDF in a two-page spread so that the prose narrative corresponds to the relevant illustration, the manuscript must be downloaded.]

 About the Author